mafftechsolutionz-ux/Maff-Tech-Solutionz/README.md

 # Maff-Tech-Solutionz
-Maff-Tech Solutions a digital marketing services
+Maff-Tech Solutions is a digital marketing agency